plone/volto/docs/source/user-manual/links-to-item.md

 ## {guilabel}`Links to item` view

-In the toolbar on the left side you can click on the item with the three horizontally-aligned dots (called {guilabel}`More Menu`).
+In the toolbar on the left side, you can click on the item with the three horizontally aligned dots, called {guilabel}`More menu`.
 Click then on the item labeled {guilabel}`Links to item`.

 You can see now a table displaying all links to the current item.